Banana Oatmeal Smoothie Recipe

 how to freeze bananas halves on baking sheet

-• Oatmeal: either quick oats (instant) or old fashioned rolled oats work work great.
+• Oatmeal: either quick oats (instant) or old fashioned rolled oats work great.

 halved bananas in freezer safe container